iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 npm run start
 ```

-4. Check if service is running:
+4. You can check if the service is running with the following command:

 ```
 curl http://localhost:3002/info